Skills in Demand Visa – Subclass 482

 This obligation starts the day (whichever is the earliest):

-• the Department of Immigration grant your employee TSS visa or
+- the Department of Immigration grant your employee SID visa or

-• the Department of Immigration approve your nomination if your employee already holds a TSS or subclass 457 visa
+- the Department of Immigration approve your nomination if your employee already holds a SID or TSS or subclass 457 visa

 This obligation ends the day:

-• we grant your employee a visa that is not a TSS, bridging, criminal justice or enforcement visa
+- we grant your employee a visa that is not a SID, bridging, criminal justice or enforcement visa

-This obligation continues we grant your employee another TSS visa to continue to work for you.
+This obligation continues we grant your employee another SID visa to continue to work for you.

 Provide training to Australians and permanent residents